 If you prefer to use a full-size keyboard, you can attach one to your computer.
-The computer's USB ports support any USB-compatible keyboard.
+The computer's USB ports support most USB-compatible keyboards.

 Using a mouse

 You may want to use a mouse instead of the computer's built-in TouchPad.
 You can use a USB-compatible mouse.